-At the beginning of the sixteenth century, the Montgomery Castle was in bad condition, but in 1534 Rowland Lee made it one of the key administrative centers and began modernizing internal buildings, and in the early seventeenth century, Sir Edward Herbert began building a timber manor in the area of outer ward.
+At the beginning of the sixteenth century, the Montgomery Castle was in bad condition, but in 1534 Rowland Lee, Bishop of Coventry and Lichfield, made it one of the key administrative centers and began modernizing internal buildings, and in the early seventeenth century, Sir Edward Herbert began building a timber manor in the area of outer ward.
 The location of the castle on the sidelines of the English Civil War, meant that it did not take part in the fighting during the first few years of the war.
 However, after the critical defeat of the royalists at the Battle of Marston Moor in 1644, parliamentary forces began their offensive at the Welsh border.
 The then owner, Lord Herbert, surrendered the castle to the news of the approach of the opponents.
 The loss of Montgomery limited the royalist movements in Central Wales, so their large army was gathered to take back the stronghold and the town.
 Likewise, Parliament did not want to lose an important point, and two armies met in the Battle of Montgomery on September 18, 1644.
 As a result, the royal forces were defeated.
 Sir Edward Herbert died in 1648, and as his heir was an active royalist, the castle was demolished by order of Parliament to prevent its future military use.

 The castle has survived in the form of a poorly preserved ruin.
 There are mainly visible low fragments of the walls of the middle and upper ward, one of the walls of the gatehouse and fragments of the horseshoe tower of the upper ward.
 The monument is open to visitors for free, from April 1 to June 30, every day from 10:00 to 18:00 and from July 1 to September 15, every day from 10:00 to 21:00.